bsdahl/csm20final/README.md

 ###FlightManager.h

 FlightManager.h is the main data class.
 It is responsible for holding AVL trees of PassengerData objects and FlightData objects.
+AVL trees were chosen as the primary data container for ease of sorting and searching based on key values.
 It's constructor reads the input files and fills the trees.
 The constructor also calculates the distances between airports and calculates the seatmaps for each flight and the waitlist.
 FlightManager.h also provides traversal functions to the AirlineInterface.h class for the private data members.

 <table>
 	<tr>